-Marcus Walton

-President & CEO, GEO
+Marcus Walton President & CEO, GEO

-Executive Director,

-KC People's Fund
+Denise St. Omer Chair.
+GEO Board of Directors Executive Director, KC People's Fund

-Denise St. Omer Chair, GEO Board of Directors Vice President, Grantmaking, The Bush Foundation
+Anita Patel Vice Chair, GEO Board of Directors Vice President, Grantmaking, The Bush Foundation

-Anita PatelVice Chair, GEO Board of Directors

 GEO in Action

 Throughout 2022 and 2023, GEO was busy providing members with many ways to connect and collaborate with those on the same journey to improve.
 Over the course of two years, we engaged thousands of grantmakers virtually and in person.
 Here are some highlights: